-8 Best Fabric Paint for Creatives in 2019 | Buyer's Guide - Architecture Lab
+8 Best Fabric Paint For Creatives | Reviews + Guide

 Fabric paints come stored in a bottle and usually, it is sold in a set containing various colors.

-Different brands can have different consistencies and there are many available additives to change transparency and consistency of the paint.
+Different brands can have different consistencies and there are many available additives to change the transparency and consistency of the paint.

 You can use a brush or spray it using an airbrush system.
-Whatever is your preference.
+Whatever your preference is.
 You can even splatter it, if you may desire to.

 -